microsoft/planetary-computer-tasks/pctasks/records/README.md

-# Planetary Computer Tasks: Operations
+# Planetary Computer Tasks: Records

-This component of the PCTasks framework is around handling operations in Azure Functions.
+Work with run records from PCTasks.